What is a patent examiner?

 What makes a good examiner?

-In order to become a patent examiner you'll need:
+To become a patent examiner you'll need:

-- A recognised degree or diploma
+- A recognised tertiary degree (equivalent) or higher

 - To be fluent in written and spoken English.